JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 ### Reprinted from Six-O-Six Newsletter January/February 1988

-_Kathleen Swadling gave us all some food for thought in the way _The URANTLA Book_ should be used in her thought-provoking article that was published in the ***January/February 1988*** issue._
+_Kathleen Swadling gave us all some food for thought in the way _The URANTIA Book_ should be used in her thought-provoking article that was published in the ***January/February 1988*** issue._

 **_The URANTIA Book_ in 200 Years Time**